 There have been many misconceptions where players associated hyzer and anhyzer with how the discs fly after leaving the thrower’s hand.
-For sure, the discs will fly specific ways after being thrown with a hyzer or anhyzer throw.
-But these flight characteristics are also influenced by other factors such as the type of discs and the wind factor.
+Certainly, throwing with a hyzer or anhyzer angle will cause the discs to fly in specific ways.
+However, other factors, like the type of discs and the wind, also influence these flight characteristics.
 So, always remember that hyzer or anhyzer is all about the angle of your release when throwing a disc and nothing else.

 What is Hyzer?

 You need to learn different hyzer throws as they will help you deal with different game situations.
-For example, hyzer flips are when you release the disc in an outward angle down, and it will flip up to flat or maybe flip up to the right because the disc is understable.
-This type of throw is beneficial when dealing with tight courses to get tunnel shots or get maximum distance by hyzer flipping the disc.
+For instance, hyzer flips involve releasing the disc with an outward angle, causing it to flip up to flat or to the right due to its understable nature.
+This technique is useful on tight courses for tunnel shots or maximizing distance.

 A spike hyzer happens when you throw the disc in a super hard hyzer angle using an overstable disc.
-This throw is meant to hold the hyzer line while crushing it to the ground.
-A hyzer release can also be used in a utility throw where using an overstable disc is thrown in a very low hyzer line skipping it to the left to get around trees and make the disc park close to the basket.
+In this throw, you are meant to maintain the hyzer line while driving it toward the ground.
+In a utility throw, use a low hyzer release with an overstable disc to make it skip left, helping it navigate trees and land close to the basket.

 What is Anhyzer?

 Anhyzer is the complete opposite of hyzer when it comes to throwing the disc.
 So, instead of releasing the disc with the angle down, you are going to release with the angle up.
 Doing this type of release will give a completely different flight compared to the hyzer.
-Throwing a regular anhyzer shot, you will need to use an understable to stable disc so that when you throw it on the air, it will hold back the line that you put it on all the way to the finish.
+For a standard anhyzer shot, use an understable to stable disc to maintain the desired line throughout the flight.

 Meanwhile, rollers are excellent utilities in your bag that can be used in specific game situations.
-When you are throwing rollers, you want to have a hard angle by leaning back a little more, and once you release it, the understandable disc will pop up to flat or roll down to get the maximum distance.
-A forehand will best fit a roller because it can help get the disc to land at the exact angle you like.
+For successful rollers, lean back slightly to achieve a sharp angle.
+Upon release, the disc will either pop up to flat or roll for maximum distance.
+A forehand throw works best for controlling the landing angle.

 Learning to throw anhyzer is easy if you spend your time practicing it.
 When throwing anhyzer, all you do is lean back but make sure that you will stay balanced.
 It is important to keep that exact angle and pull through; you will eventually hit the line you are looking for.
 But make sure to have the right angle you want before releasing the disc.